Survivor and body found on burning ferry off Greek island

 Associated Press

-ATHENS, Greece (AP) — Greek emergency workers rescued a Belarussian truck driver Sunday from a burning ferry off the island of Corfu and found the body of another man as they combed the wreckage for missing passengers.
+ATHENS, Greece (AP) — Greek emergency workers rescued a Belarussian truck driver Sunday from a burning ferry off the island of Corfu and found the body of a Greek truck driver as they combed the wreckage for missing passengers.
 The discoveries left 10 people still unaccounted for.

-The truck driver, in his 20s, was able to make his way up to the left rear deck on his own, and told rescue workers he heard other voices below.
-There were no further details identifying the victim, the first body recovered from the ship.
+The survivor, 21, was able to make his way up to the left rear deck on his own, and told rescue workers he heard other voices below.

 “The fact that this man succeeded, despite adverse conditions, to exit into the deck and alert the coast guard … gives us hope that there may be other (survivors),” coast guard spokesman Nikos Alexiou told state broadcaster ERT.